gradle/gradle/subprojects/docs/src/docs/release/notes.md

 both in `pluginManagement` block and outside it:
 ```
 pluginManagement {
-    includeBuild("../project-with-plugin-and-library") // contributes plugins
+    // contributes plugins
+    includeBuild("../project-with-plugin-and-library")
 }
-includeBuild("../project-with-plugin-and-library") // contributes libraries
+// contributes libraries
+includeBuild("../project-with-plugin-and-library")
 ```
-This can be seen similarly to the repository declaration - repositories are specified separately for plugin dependencies and for production dependencies.
+This can be viewed similarly to the repository declaration - repositories are specified separately for plugin dependencies and for production dependencies.

 <!--